pwillard/Blender_trainsimstools/TrainSimTools for Blender.md

 # 🚂 TrainSimTools for Blender

-**TrainSimTools** is a Blender add-on that helps *train-simulation content creators* manage textures and collections faster and more safely.
+**TrainSimTools** is a Blender add-on that helps *MSTS/OpenRails* creators manage textures and collections faster and more safely.
 It’s simple enough for beginners, yet powerful enough for complex scenes.

 ---